 Sweet corn, snow peas, and savoy cabbage are all high FODMAP foods that contain prebiotics (11).
 Luckily for us, these high FODMAP foods also have safe low FODMAP serving sizes (5).
 This means you can include a small serve of these foods in your low FODMAP elimination phase diet.
 Just remember to only have one safe serve of a high FODMAP food at a time.

-Recipe ideas: Try mixing sweet corn into carrot & corn fritters, or add snow peas or savoy cabbage to your next stir-fry.
+Recipe ideas: Try mixing sweet corn into carrot & corn fritters, or add a small serving of snow peas or savoy cabbage to your next stir-fry.

 There are plenty of low FODMAP foods that contain prebiotics, so make sure you eat a wide range of low FODMAP foods each day to keep your gut bacteria happy!